Domicile: Enquiries into domicile status: Period of independent domicile

 Reviewing the ‘Intention’ Element

-An individual’s intentions lie at the heart of any consideration of his or her independent domicile.
-The essential point to remember is that an individual will almost certainly be regarded as intending to remain in a territory indefinitely if there is no clearly foreseen and reasonably anticipated contingency upon the occurrence of which he or she will leave it.
+An individual’s intentions lie at the heart of any consideration of their independent domicile.
+The essential point to remember is that an individual will almost certainly be regarded as intending to remain in a territory indefinitely if there is no clearly foreseen and reasonably anticipated contingency upon the occurrence of which they will leave it.
 This contingency has to be definite in nature and not doubtful.
 It has to be more than a vague hope, and there should be a sufficiently substantial possibility of its occurrence to justify regarding it as such.

 The nature of a contingency and the likelihood of its occurrence must be evaluated in the context of the individual’s circumstances.